RadFox34/AGYSE-/README.md

 # Emulation Extras
 Showing off some really cool fun things you can do with the power of emulation.

+### Emulation Handhelds
+A collection of cool handhelds to check out for portable emulation.

 ### [Frontends](https://github.com/RadFox34/AGYSE/wiki/Frontends)
 What if you could bundle all your emulated games into one convenient place?